go-shiori/shiori/docs/Contribute.md

 The styles that are bundled with Shiori are stored under `internal/view/assets/css/style.css` and `internal/view/assets/css/archive.css` and created from the less files under `internal/views/assets/less`.

 If you want to make frontend changes you need to do that under the less files and then compile them to css.
-In order to do that, you need to have installed [bun](https://bun.sh) (preferred) or [lessc](http://lesscss.org/usage/#command-line-usage)/[clean-css-cli](https://github.com/clean-css/clean-css-cli).
+In order to do that, you need to have installed [bun](https://bun.sh).

 Then, run the following command: